Planning a trip to Dubrovnik? You’re in the right place!

 Short answer: no!
 This top-rated kayaking tour is an awesome adventure that’s both serene and exciting.
 It starts at 5:30 pm in the summer, or 4:30–5 pm during the spring, and 3:30 pm in the fall, in accordance with sunset times.
 Either way, it’s the perfect way to cap off a great first day in Dubrovnik.

-Before you head out, make a quick stop at Mlinar, a bakery (just a short walk from the meeting point) to grab a fresh bagel or pastry—you’ll want something light before paddling, especially since dinner will be on the later side tonight.
+If you’re hungry before you head out, make a quick stop at Burger Bar Jojo, located right beside the tour meeting point.
+You can grab a quick burger or salad to tie you over, especially since dinner will be on the later side tonight.

 We had the best time on this tour!
 Paddling along Dubrovnik’s dramatic coastline was absolutely fantastic.
 We loved weaving past the towering city walls and exploring quiet coves that were only accessible by kayak.
 We even stopped at a hidden cave beach where we swam, snorkeled, and did a little bit of cliff jumping!